deepaklearner/sample_cypher/change_3.md

     return df

+Optimized solution 1 further:

+filter from df the values for division having "HEADQ" and pass only them to exclusion "for" loop.

 Solution 2:
 Assume we are processing for CVSIdentifier.
 Read the AetnaIdentifier values from yaml and Add a not check in CVSIdenfier "filtered_val = df[key].isin(val)" for exclusion_rule if added in yaml, then only assign cid.
 How to do that with minimal code change.